-An investment in our Common Stock involves a high degree of risk.
-You should carefully consider the risks described below, together with all of the other information included in this Annual Report, when evaluating our company's prospects.
+An investment in our common stock involves a high degree of risk.
+You should carefully consider the risks described below, together with all of the other information included in this Offering Circular, before making an investment decision.
 If any of the following risks actually occurs, our business, financial condition or results of operations could suffer.
-In that case, the trading price of our shares of Common Stock could decline and you may lose all or part of your investment you may have made or could make in the future.
-See "Cautionary Note Regarding Forward Looking Statements" above for a discussion of forward-looking statements and the significance of such statements in the context of this Annual Report.
+In that case, the trading price of our shares of common stock could decline and you may lose all or part of your investment.
+See "Cautionary Note Regarding Forward Looking Statements" above for a discussion of forward-looking statements and the significance of such statements in the context of this Offering Circular.